To buy organic, or not to buy organic? Does it make a difference?

 - 2010: I began buying a good deal of our beef from a local farmer at the market, grassfed, organic.
 A huge shift in financial commitment, but meat (and other food) prices were beginning to rise alarmingly in the regular grocery stores at the time as well, so the price difference wasn’t as vast as it had been.
 I learned to use less meat in my cooking in general, and we also began to source whole organic chickens from a local farm.
 That drastically changed our menu plans – no more boneless, skinless chicken breast!
-Just whole birds, lots of chicken stock, less meat in each meal and ever more homemade items to save on packaged food costs.
+Just whole birds, lots of chicken bone broth, less meat in each meal and ever more homemade items to save on packaged food costs.

 - Some dry goods begin to shift to organic because I was ordering in bulk from Country Life, but not if the price difference was very big.
 I still don’t prioritize organics heavily in the budget.